Our Community House to mark new chapter of social change

 OC House will have space for entire staff groups (large and small) and for satellite teams wanting to incubate new ideas.
 The tenants will pay market rates, but will get a lot more bang for their buck than they would renting elsewhere.

 The OC House building will be purchased by leading businesswoman, social investor and Reserve Bank director Carol Schwartz (who is also Our Community's chair and lead investor) and her husband, Alan Schwartz, businessman and chair of Philanthropy Australia.
-It will also be supported by Carol and Alan's family foundation, the Trawalla Foundation.

 "Over the many years that I've chaired Our Community I've witnessed the emergence of a fundamentally different work culture, one that respects its employees' desire for an authentic life balance, while offering the opportunity to shape the world, and help others to do the same," Ms Schwartz said.